StefanoAnzolut/business-guide/source/account/attachments.rst

 Confirmation E-Mail Attachments 🆕
 ==================================

 After all invited parties have signed a document, they receive a final confirmation e-mail.
 This e-mail contains a link to the signed document.
-As an admin, you can set if the following documents should also be attached:
+As an admin, you can set if any of the following documents should also be attached:

 •	**Signed document**
 •	**Signature protocol** (for Enterprise customers)

 ..
 NOTE::
-   Additionally, you can let your members decide if they want to attach these documents to the e-mail or not.
-If you do so, they can only say yes or no, but they can't select only one document, for example.
+   Additionally, you can let your members decide if they want to attach these documents or not.
+If you do so, they can say yes or no, but they can't choose which documents.

 Here is how it works: